akirademoss/SolarEclipseMegaMovie/README.md

 ![bracketing movie reel](https://user-images.githubusercontent.com/8731829/37075440-68ff1df0-2197-11e8-9987-70d1f52f7e7e.png)

-###### **Figure 12:**  Demonstration of what the Bracked image sequence will produce.
-The idea is to capture the full dynamic range by allowing varying amounts of light, and later forming a composite image to produce an image similar to what the eclipse would look like in person.
+###### **Figure 12:**  Bracketed Photo Reel
+Demonstration of the Bracketed image sequence.
+Bracketing exposure times enables the photographs to be recompiled into a composite image that will accurately to capture the full dynamic range and results in an image that looks similar to one would see in person.